edp1096/file-transfer-sparks/README.md

-File/folder transfer via QSFP for 2 DGX Sparks
+Simple file/folder transfer tool for 2 DGX Sparks

 You can copy or backup/restore docker images, models to another DGX Spark or external storage